calebcram/Mirror_GIMM_GroupGame/README.md

 # Mirror_GroupGame_Spring2019
- Mirror (Spring 2019 - Group Game Project) This is the group project I worked on in the GIMM 250 class of Spring 2019.
+ This is the group project I worked on in the GIMM 250 class of Spring 2019.
  Thanks to:
  Alex Becerril,
  Jonathan Vernon,